kvgarnet/Proj5_capstone/README.md

 <a name="setup project"></a>
 ## Overview
-This app can be run in two ways:
+This app can be deployed in two ways:
 - locally for easy POC
-- deployed via heroku
+- heroku

 we will cover both ways below.